5. Methods for Unconstrained Optimization

 Symmetry is not the only property that can be imposed.
 Since the Hessian matrix at the solution will normally be positive definite, it is reasonable to ask the matrices Bk be positive definite as well.

-of the Hessian approximation.
+There is no rank-one update formula that maintains both symmetry and positive definiteness of the Hessian approximation.
 However, there are infinitely many rank-two formulas that do this.
-The most widely used formula, and the one considered to be most effective, is BGFS
+The most widely used formula, and the one considered to be most effective, is BGFS update formula

 Broyden class